bifurcationkit/BifurcationKit.jl/docs/src/tutorialsCGL.md

         5                6     3.9205e-08        12
         6                7     1.0685e-10        13
         7                8     1.0592e-13        14
-  1.401160 seconds (23.44 k allocations: 154.468 MiB, 3.39% gc time)
+  1.157987 seconds (23.44 k allocations: 154.468 MiB, 3.39% gc time)
 ```

-Notice the speed boost and the reduced allocations.
+Notice the small speed boost but the reduced allocations.
 At this stage, further improvements could target the use of `BlockBandedMatrices.jl` for the Laplacian operator, etc.

 ### Other linear formulation